#1 Ranked Children’s Hospital by U.S. News & World Report

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

-Physicians in the Orthopedic Center at Boston Children’s Hospital have experience caring for adolescents Sever’s disease, a common heel injury that can be easily treated without your child needing surgery.
+Boston Children’s Hospital's Lower Extremity Program in the Orthopedic Center has experience caring for adolescents Sever’s disease, a common heel injury that can be easily treated without your child needing surgery.

 Sever’s disease (also known as calcaneal apophysitis) is a type of bone injury in which the growth plate in the lower back of the heel, where the Achilles tendon (the heel cord that attaches to the growth plate) attaches, becomes inflamed and causes pain.
 Sever’s disease is the most common cause of heel pain in children, especially those who exercise or play sports on a regular basis.